scaleway/ai-pulse-nvidia-trt-llm/docs/03-Triton.md

 ![](images/triton/tensor_trt_performance.png)
 ![](images/common/astuce_icon.png) We can see here than the targeted model on the inference server is the **ensemble** which correspond to the TensorRT-LLM optimized one.

-As We can see here , the Tensor TRT optimized has better performance than the non optimized one.
+**As We can see here , the Tensor TRT optimized has better performance than the non optimized one.
 The speedup when TensorRT-LLM is used compared to the Python baseline in our example is **3**.
-We still can improve this speedup with other optimizations.
+We still can improve this speedup with further optimizations.**